The Revenue tab

 Applies toTattoo artistsPiercersLaser practitionersBody mod practitionersPMU practitioners

-The Revenue tab answers "how much did I make?".
-It only counts money from completed sessions — pending and confirmed-but-future bookings don't add to your revenue here.
+The Revenue tab is the money picture: how much your work actually earned in the period you're viewing.
+It only counts money from completed sessions — work you haven't finished yet, and bookings still in the future, don't add to the numbers here.

 • Net Revenue vs Gross Revenue

-• Net Revenue — what you actually take home.
-After any studio cuts (commission to your home studio, commission on a guest spot, etc.).
+• Net Revenue — what you actually take home, after any cut your studio takes (commission at your home studio, a guest-spot fee, and so on).

-• Gross Revenue — the full session price before those cuts.
+• Gross Revenue — the full price before those cuts.

-If you're independent and don't pay commission on any of your work, the two numbers are identical.
-If you're a resident or do guest spots on commission terms, Gross is higher than Net — and the gap is what your studio takes.
+If you're independent and never pay commission, the two are identical.
+If you're a resident or work guest spots on commission, Gross is the bigger number and the gap between them is your studio's share.

 • Monthly Net Revenue